pivotal-cf/bookbinder/README.md

 ### CI for books

-We recommend using [Concourse](http://concourse.ci/) for continuous intergration.
+We recommend using [Concourse](http://concourse.ci/) for continuous integration.

 #### CI Runner
 You will want a build that executes this shell command: